TroyLaPolice/European-Neolithic-Expansion/README.md

 	initializeSLiMOptions(dimensionality="xy", periodicity="");
 ```

-This bit of code begins the model and creates the non-WF model and the xy dimensionality of the map.
+This bit of code begins the model and creates the non-Wright Fisher model and the XY dimensionality of the map.

 #### Parameters

-##### These can be altered via the command line by using the -d flag and then setting the parameter equal to a value
+##### When run from the command line, these can be altered via the command line by using the -d flag and then setting the parameter equal to a value

 i.e.

-> -d HGK=0.60
+> -d HGK=0.064

 ```
   	// ---------------------------------------------------